Text Link

 • Commenting on someone else’s meal or behavior

-• Believing that a certain behavior that works for you will work for everyone
+• Believing that a particular behavior that works for you will work for everyone

-• Telling a pregnant person the “healthiest” way to give birth
+• Telling a person who is pregnant the “healthiest” way to give birth

 How healthism harms marginalized people

-Healthism doesn’t just harm people living in larger bodies either—it is used to maintain ableism, racism, transphobia, classism, and more.
-For example, healthism stigmatizes people struggling with a substance use disorder, or addiction, when we view these individuals as having poor self-control or having chosen to become addicted, instead of acknowledging how various genetic and environmental factors can lead to addiction.
+Healthism doesn’t just harm people living in larger bodies—it is used to maintain ableism, racism, transphobia, classism, and more.
+For example, healthist beliefs that health is solely in an individual's control can work to stigmatize people struggling with a substance use disorder or addiction, focusing on the person's actions and ignoring factors about their genetics and environment.

-Pregnant people and new parents also often experience the deleterious effects of healthism, as our society has deemed certain decisions, such as how to give birth or how to feed your child, and certain pursuits, such as losing “baby weight” or getting your pre-pregnancy body back, as “right” or “morally good.”
+People who are pregnant and new parents also often experience the harmful effects of healthism, as everything from how to give birth to how and what to feed your child has become subject to broader societal debate.
+Specific pursuits, such as losing “baby weight” or getting your "pre-pregnancy body" back, may also be pushed by those holding healthist beliefs.

-Healthism views health as a personal responsibility.
+Overall, healthism views health as a personal responsibility.
 So, according to those who buy into this damaging attitude, if members of marginalized communities have medical conditions or poor health, then they must be “irresponsible” or “lazy.”
-As such, healthism can contribute to stereotyping, stigmatization, and discrimination, upheld by those who have power and privilege.
+As such, healthism can contribute to stereotyping, stigmatization, and discrimination upheld by those who have power and privilege.

 Healthism is a systemic issue